 Akbar, meanwhile, sees the government's expected moves to beef up security in response to more attacks as playing into the hands of the new alliance.

 "An increase in violent attacks will require reevaluating the security plans and timelines for the completion of certain parts of CPEC," he told Nikkei.
 "The more the government increases security [for CPEC projects], the more it gives the nationalists a reason to tell the local population that these are exploitative projects aimed to take their resources away."

 Pakistan has blamed India for supporting Baloch and Sindhi insurgents to target Chinese interests in the country.
-Prime Minister Imran Khan last month blamed India for the attack on the Pakistan Stock Exchange, which has a major Chinese stake.
+Prime Minister Imran Khan in June blamed India for the attack on the Pakistan Stock Exchange, which has a major Chinese stake.
 New Delhi denied Khan's claim.